Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "Why do double quotes disappear from the output if I try to escape them using quotation marks?" %}

-If you have one word enclosed in quotes, format the uploaded assignment like this: `"How many letters are there in the word ""Liechtenstein"""`.
-If you are escaping quotes inside your text, then the entire text must be enclosed in quotes.
-For more information, see the [Guide](../concepts/pool_csv.md#string).

-{% endcut %}

-{% cut "Why haven't I received assignments since I launched my first project, and all the uploaded assignments are marked as "Training"?" %}

-Check the `hint` field.
-For the general tasks, this field must be empty.

-{% endcut %}

 {% cut "How do I create the task file properly so that there are no errors?" %}

 In the file with the general tasks, the columns with the `INPUT` headers must be filled out.
 You can see those headers if you download a sample file from the pool.